coleifer/peewee/docs/peewee/quickstart.rst

     :ref:`creating a "twitter"-style web app <example-app>` using peewee and the Flask framework.

-I recommend opening an interactive shell session and running the code.
+I **strongly** recommend opening an interactive shell session and running the code.
 That way you can get a feel for typing in queries.

 .. _model-definition: